Noah R. Jordan

-Noah is a member of the Allegheny County Bar Association and its Young Lawyers’ Division, WPELA (Western PA Employment Lawyers Association), and the Southwestern PA Chapter of the Labor and Employment Relations Association (LERA), and the AFL-CIO Lawyers Coordinating Committee.
-He is a Board Member of the Jewish Family & Children’s Service of Pittsburgh (JF&CS), the Jewish Community Center of Greater Pittsburgh, and SOS Pittsburgh, and also volunteers for Big Brothers Big Sisters of Greater Pittsburgh.
+Noah is a member of the Allegheny County Bar Association and its Young Lawyers’ Division, WPELA (Western PA Employment Lawyers Association), the Southwestern PA Chapter of the Labor and Employment Relations Association (LERA), and the AFL-CIO Lawyers Coordinating Committee.
+He is a Board Member of the Jewish Family & Community Service of Pittsburgh (JFCS), the Jewish Community Center of Greater Pittsburgh, and S.O.S.
+Pittsburgh, and also volunteers for Big Brothers Big Sisters of Greater Pittsburgh.

-Noah earned a B.A. in English and U.S. History with distinction from the University of Michigan and his J.D. from the University of Pittsburgh School of Law.
-During law school, Noah served as a teaching assistant for Legal Writing courses, Topics Editor for the Pitt Journal of Environmental and Public Health Law, and president of the Pitt Legal Income Sharing Foundation, a non-profit organization that raises scholarship funds to enable law students to serve unpaid public interest internships.
+Noah earned a B.A. in English and U.S. History with distinction from the University of Michigan and his J.D. from the University of Pittsburgh School of Law During law school, Noah served as a teaching assistant for Legal Writing courses, Topics Editor for the Pitt Journal of Environmental and Public Health Law, and president of the Pitt Legal Income Sharing Foundation.
 Before joining the firm, Noah interned with Neighborhood Legal Services Association and the Office of the Chapter 13 Bankruptcy Trustee for the Western District of Pennsylvania.